easegress-io/easegress/doc/cookbook/multi_node_cluster.md

 *Primary* members need to synchronize with peers (other *primary* members).
 Meanwhile *secondary* can read and update the state through one *primary* member.

-*How are etcd server and primary related?*
+*How are etcd server and Easegress primary member related?*

-Easegress cluster uses [etcd](https://etcd.io) distributed key-value store to synchronize the cluster state.
-The primary and secondary cluster roles have following relation with `etcd`:
+Easegress uses [etcd](https://etcd.io) distributed key-value store to synchronize the cluster state.
+The primary and secondary cluster roles have the following relation with `etcd`:

 | Easegress cluster role   | primary   | secondary   |
 |-----|-----|-----|
 | etcd term | server | client |

+*Primary* member uses etcd server for cluster communication, while *secondary* member uses etcd client for this.

 ## References